CCurl/c4/README.md

 J        (--n)             n: Index of next-most outer loop UNLOOP   (--)              Drop top 3 entries from the loop stack (unwind loop).
                      NOTE: Use IF UNLOOP EXIT THEN to break out of a loop prematurely and exit the word.
-BEGIN    (f--)             Start BEGIN/WHILE/UNTIL/AGAIN loop.
+BEGIN    (--)              Start BEGIN/WHILE/UNTIL/AGAIN loop.
 WHILE    (f--)             If f==0, jump to BEGIN, else DROP f and continue.
 UNTIL    (f--)             If f<>0, jump to BEGIN, else DROP f and continue.
 AGAIN    (--)              Jump to BEGIN.
 Use <condition> IF UNLOOP EXIT THEN to break out.